iamgrid/sublight-patrol/README.md

 ?>
 ```

-The project presupposes the presence of a MySQL database with a `finishers` table with the following fieldset:
+The project presupposes the presence of a MySQL database with a `sublight_patrol_finishers` table with the following fieldset:

 ```
 CREATE TABLE `sublight_patrol_finishers` (